heichblatt/heichblatt.github.io/content/posts/2026-05-01-structured-ai-adoption.md

 If you're an organization planning this journey:

 - **Start with your most AI-ready function.** Dev + Ops is typically easiest; get a success there, then expand.
 - **Make the progression visible.** Share the modes framework internally.
-Help people understand that Lookup isn't "not using AI effectively"—it's just the starting point.
+Help people understand that Lookup isn't "not using AI effectively" -- it's just the starting point.
 - **Invest in the transitions.** Moving between phases requires training.
 Moving to Companion requires building institutional knowledge of what your AI assistants understand about your organization.
 - **Let career level drive mode adoption.** Don't mandate that everyone reaches Companion mode by Integration phase.
 Let architects move fast; give juniors time to learn.